richardfrench/nextjs-airbnb-clone/README.md

 ## Tests

 Ensure your application has adequate test coverage.
+It is up to you what test library you use, however Jest and React Testing Library has already been configured.
+See src/components/HomePage/homePage.test.tsx

 ---